redux-observable/redux-observable/docs/basics/Epics.md

 # Epics

 >##### Not familiar with Observables/RxJS v5?
-> redux-observable requires an understanding of Observables with RS v5.
-If you're new to Reactive Programming with S v5, head over to [http://reactivex.io/rxjs/](http://reactivex.io/rxjs/) to familiarize yourself first.
+> redux-observable requires an understanding of Observables with RxJS v5.
+If you're new to Reactive Programming with RxJS v5, head over to [http://reactivex.io/rxjs/](http://reactivex.io/rxjs/) to familiarize yourself first.

 An **Epic** is the core primitive of redux-observable.